 - In case you’re interested in a property located within a private housing society, you normally also require a letter from the society to affect transfers.
 This basically acts as a replacement for a fard document.
 You need it before you can execute the sale deed.

-Finally, you need a stamp paper for drafting the sales deed: the contract for sale.
+Finally, you need a stamp paper to draft the sales deed: the contract for sale.
 The value of the stamp paper required will differ depending on the value of the property it concerns.
 To follow through with this step, you (as a buyer) will also need to pay all due taxes.

 Take note of the following tax breakdown: